 - Handles inspector training throughout the country

-- Arranges national fundraising promotions, such as Cupcake Day for the SPCA
+- Arranges national fundraising promotions, such as SPCA Cupcake Day

 - Coordinates the national SPCA Blue Tick Accreditation Scheme

 - Handles major prosecutions which have national implications

 - Promotes and handles all approaches to government for new and amended legislation relating to animal welfare

 - Liaises with overseas and international welfare groups

 - Investigate and deal with complaints of cruelty and neglect

 - Uphold the laws relating to the treatment of animals and take prosecutions where necessary